Existence and Spatial Decay of Forced Waves for the Fisher-KPP Equation with a Degenerate Shifting Environment: Acknowledgment

 \section{Acknowledgment}

-The authors are very grateful to Prof. Jian Fang for his useful suggestion and valuable discussions.
+The authors are very grateful to the anonymous referees for many valuable and important suggestions which helped to improve the exposition of the manuscript.
+We would also like to thank Professor Jian Fang for his useful suggestions and valuable discussions.
 Yaping Wu and Zhibao Tang are supported by the NSF of China (No. 12371209 and No. 11871048) and Beijing NSF (No. 1232004).
 Shi-Liang Wu is supported by the NSF of China (No. 12171381), the Shaanxi Fundamental Science Research Project for Mathematics and Physics (No. 22JSY029), and Natural Science Basic Research Program of Shaanxi (No. 2024RS-CXTD-88).